 - Decent hours for communication

-- Approval on the final feed and stick to the plan
+- Approval on the final feed and sticking to the plan

 - Copywriting on photos

-I’m happy with the results of that Instagram re-make and I’ve got very good feedback on that project from the brand owners and my colleagues in the social media/content creating industry.
-Last but not least – the brand gained more than 100 new Instagram followers in just two weeks period without using any paid advertising – only freshly renewed feed!
+I’m happy with the results of that Instagram re-make and I’ve got excellent feedback on that project from the brand owners and my colleagues in the social media/content creating industry.
+Last but not least – the brand gained more than 100 new Instagram followers in just two weeks period without using any paid advertising – only freshly renewed feed with a clear and attractive brand voice.

 If your brand’s Instagram needs some boosting – feel free to contact me here or on my social media channels and we’ll make it work!